 Outside forces helped remake the Delta after the Civil War.
 Timber companies cleared land for sale, and railroads entered the region, connecting Delta planters to newly accessible markets.
 The federal government passed flood control legislation, providing funds to begin containing the tumultuous floods that prevented the agricultural utilization of much Delta land before the Civil War.
-In the early twentieth century, foreign investors began buying and operating Delta plantations; the British-owned Delta and Pine Land Company became one of the world’s largest cotton-producing operations.
+In the early twentieth century, foreign investors began buying and operating Delta plantations; the British-owned Delta and Pine Land Company became one of the world's largest cotton-producing operations.
 All of these forces nurtured the economic modernization of the region, not as a commercial-industrial site but creating plantations as factories, marked by industrial-like management techniques and close control of costs, including exploitation of a large pool of cheap labor, on which Delta plantations depended.
-By 1910, tenants operated 92 percent of Delta farms, and 95 percent of those tenants were African American.
+By 1910, tenants operated ninety-two percent of Delta farms, and ninety-five percent of those tenants were African American.
 New ethnic groups also appeared in the region in this period, including Chinese, Jews, Italians, and Syrians.

 Despite their embrace of agricultural modernization, planters nurtured their self-image as an Old South gentry.
 Their style emphasized personalism and paternalism, and they indeed pursued the good life, with their financial resources enabling frequent travel, elaborate parties and dances, tasteful decoration of homes, the best food and drink, and education of children at fine schools and colleges across the South and the nation.
 The railroad linked the Delta to New Orleans and nurtured a cosmopolitanism among planters who could afford its pleasures.